amahadevan99/amahadevan99.github.io/index.md

-I am a graduate student at Stanford interested in statistical physics and biophysics.
+I am a graduate student at Stanford working on statistical physics and biophysics.
 I also love music of all kinds.

 <span style="font-size:26px;">Notes</span>